Design Educator Typography Intensive

 Simon Johnston is Director of Typography at ArtCenter College of Design and Creative Director of the Hoffmitz Milken Center for Typography (HMCT).
 He studied with Armin Hofmann and Wolfgang Weingart at the Kunstgewerbeschule in Basel.
 In the 1980s, he was instigator and co-editor of the typography journal Octavo.
 His current design practice focuses on publications for galleries and museums, such as the Whitney Museum, Gagosian Gallery, Getty Museum, Yale University Press, and Marian Goodman Gallery.

-Module 1: Teaching Typographic Identities (Classroom)
+Classroom: Teaching Typographic Identities

 Simon Johnston

-Module 2: Expanding the Brand: Applications (Main Session)
+Main Session: Expanding the Brand: Applications

 Rudy Manning